 Side effects of pessaries include:

 Surgery should not be done until the prolapse symptoms are worse than the risks of having surgery.
-The specific type of surgery depends on:
+The type of surgery will depend on:

 There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation.
 This procedure involves using nearby ligaments to support the uterus.
-Other procedures are available.
+Other procedures are also available.

 Often, a vaginal hysterectomy is used to correct uterine prolapse.
 Any sagging of the vaginal walls, urethra, bladder, or rectum can be surgically corrected at the same time.